runemadsen/runemadsen.com/src/about.md

 ### New York University Shanghai

 _Assistant Arts Professor.
-September 2017 – Present._
+September 2017 – December 2018._

 Professor at the Interactive Media Arts Program at New York University Shanghai, the first sino-US joint venture university in China.
 Researched focused on